Ban Treaty at a Glance

-The Nuclear Weapons Ban Treaty is a groundbreaking development in disarmament policy.
+The Treaty on the Prohibition of Nuclear Weapons is a groundbreaking development in disarmament policy.
 What’s included in the treaty?
 How will it influence the nuclear-armed countries?
 Learn more in PSR’s handout.

 The International Humanitarian Movement for Nuclear Disarmament